Frequently Asked Questions

 - How do I contract for housing?

 Soon after you have been admitted to UNC, an Admitted Student Guide will be mailed to you.
 This publication includes an admitted student checklist that details the steps to take to submit your on-line Housing & Dining Contract.
 The contract should be completed by you and submitted on-line with the required $100 deposit.
 Students are able to request the type of housing that they want based on pricing tiers, as well as Residential Learning Communities and specialty living options on the contract.
-The housing contract for academic year 2017-2018 went "live" on December 1, 2016.
+For more information on how to apply for housing please see our Instructions webpage.

 Applications for housing are available by clicking on the "Apply for Housing" link and then clicking on "Login - Online Contract" webpage.
 At the login page, you will log in using your URSA username and password account information.